gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 a user-provided text description, and a picture of item.
 A naive approach would be to train three separate models and then do a weighted average of their predictions.
 But this may be suboptimal, because the information extracted by the models may be redundant.
 A better way is to *jointly* learn a more accurate model of the data by using a model that can see all available input modalities simultaneously: a model with three input branches.

+Additionally, many recently developed neural architectures require nonlinear network topology: networks structured as directed acyclic graphis.
+The Inception family of networks for instance, relies on *Inception modules,* where the input is processed by several parallel convolutoinal branches whose outputs are then merge back into a single tensor.